kyphan38/web/assets/docs/study/soft skills/5-gla.md

 Keep it interesting!

-- Use a variety of learning formats:
+- Use a variety of learning formats
   - Videos
   - Books
   - Webinar